jjayaraman/python_aws/README.md

-This project contains Pythin AWS code
+This project contains Python AWS code

 Built using AWS CDK